kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 // EvictionRequestSpec is a specification of an EvictionRequest. type EvictionRequestSpec struct {
-	// Target contains a reference to an object (e.g. a pod) that should be evicted.
+    // target contains a reference to an object (e.g. a pod) that should be evicted.
     // Target UID must be the same as the EvictionRequest's .metadata.name.
-	// This field is immutable.
+    // This field is required and immutable.
     // +required
+    // +k8s:immutable
 	Target EvictionTarget `json:"target" protobuf:"bytes,1,opt,name=target"`

-	// Requesters allow you to identify entities, that requested the eviction of the target.
+	// requesters allow you to identify entities, that requested the eviction of the target.
-	// At least one requester is required when creating an eviction request.
+	// At least one requester with the eviction intent is required when creating an eviction request.
-	// A requester is also required for the eviction request to be processed.
-	// Empty list indicates that the eviction request should be canceled.
+	// If all the requesters withdraw their eviction intent, the eviction will be canceled.
 	//
-	// Requester controllers are expected to reconcile this field and not overwrite any changes made
-	// by other controllers (e.g. via Server-Side Apply) in order to prevent conflicts and manage
+	// Requester controllers should use server-side-apply to manage the requester intent.
-	// ownership.
 	//
+	// Once added, items cannot be removed.
-	// The maximum length of the requesters list is 100.
+	// The minimum length of the requesters list is 1, and the maximum is 100.
-	// +optional
+	// +required
 	// +patchMergeKey=name
 	// +patchStrategy=merge
 	// +listType=map
 	// +listMapKey=name
+	// +k8s:required
+	// +k8s:listType=map
+	// +k8s:listMapKey=name
-	// +k8s:maxLength=100
+	// +k8s:maxItems=100
 	Requesters []Requester `json:"requesters,omitempty"  patchStrategy:"merge" patchMergeKey:"name" protobuf:"bytes,2,rep,name=requesters"`
 }

 // EvictionTarget contains a reference to an object that should be evicted.
 // +union
 type EvictionTarget struct {
-    // Pod references a pod that is subject to eviction/termination.
+    // pod references a pod that is subject to eviction/termination.
-	// Pods that are part of the workload (.spec.workloadRef is set) are not supported.
+    // Pods that are part of a PodGroup (.spec.schedulingGroup is set) are not supported.
-    // This field is immutable.
     // +optional
-	// +oneOf=TargetSelection
+    // +k8s:optional
     // +k8s:unionMember
-    Pod *LocalPodReference `json:"pod,omitempty" protobuf:"bytes,1,opt,name=pod"`
+    Pod *PodReference `json:"pod,omitempty" protobuf:"bytes,1,opt,name=pod"`
 }

-// LocalPodReference contains enough information to locate the referenced pod inside the same namespace. type LocalPodReference struct {
+// PodReference contains enough information to locate the referenced pod inside the same namespace. type PodReference struct {
-	// Name of the pod.
+    // name of the target.
     // This field is required.
     // +required
+    // +k8s:required
+    // +k8s:format=k8s-long-name
     Name string `json:"name" protobuf:"bytes,1,opt,name=name"`
-	// UID of the pod.
+    // uid of the target.
+    // It can be found in .spec.metadata.uid of the target and is a lowercase UUID in 8-4-4-4-12 format.
     // This field is required.
     // +required
+    // +k8s:required
+    // +k8s:format=k8s-uuid
-	UID string `json:"uid" protobuf:"bytes,2,opt,name=uid"`
+    UID apimachinerytypes.UID `json:"uid" protobuf:"bytes,2,opt,name=uid,casttype=k8s.io/kubernetes/pkg/types.UID"`
 }

 // Requester allows you to identify the entity, that requested the eviction of the target.
 // +structType=atomic
 type Requester struct {
-	// Name must be a fully qualified domain name of at most 253 characters in length, consisting
-	// only of lowercase alphanumeric characters, periods and hyphens (e.g. foo.example.com).
+    // name allows you to identify the entity, that requested the eviction of the target.
+    //
+    // It must be a valid domain-prefixed path (such as "acme.io/foo").
+    // Domain names *.k8s.io and *.kubernetes.io are reserved.
     // This field must be unique for each requester.
     // This field is required.
     // +required
+    // +k8s:required
     Name string `json:"name" protobuf:"bytes,1,opt,name=name"`

+	// intent specifies the action that should be taken for the specified target.
+	//
+	// - Eviction means that the requester is interested in the eviction of the target.
+	// - Withdrawn means that the requester is no longer interested in the eviction of the target.
+	//   If all requesters' intents are withdrawn, the eviction will be canceled.
+	//   Cancellation consequences:
+	//   - Inactive responders will never run.
+	//   - Active responders are expected to cancel the eviction.
+	//   - Completed or Interrupted responders should not take any action.
+	// +required
+	// +k8s:required
+	Intent RequesterIntent `json:"intent" protobuf:"bytes,2,opt,name=intent,casttype=RequesterIntent"`
 }

+// RequesterIntent specifies a requester intent.
+// +k8s:enum
+type RequesterIntent string

+// These are intents that can be set by each requester. const (
+    // RequesterIntentEviction means that the requester is interested in the eviction of the target.
+    RequesterIntentEviction RequesterIntent = "Eviction"

+    // RequesterIntentWithdrawn means that the requester is no longer interested in the eviction of the target.
+    // If all requesters' intents are withdrawn, the eviction will be canceled.
+    // Cancellation consequences:
+    // - Inactive responders will never run.
+    // - Active responders are expected to cancel the eviction.
+    // - Completed or Interrupted responders should not take any action.
+    RequesterIntentWithdrawn RequesterIntent = "Withdrawn" )

 // EvictionResponder allows you to specify the responder reacting to the EvictionRequest.
 // Responders should observe and communicate through the EvictionRequest API to help with